Mark grew up in Hertfordshire, England, and now lives in Austin, Texas, with his wife and three young children.

 Mark moved to America in 1994, mostly for the weather.
 He attended journalism school at the University of North Carolina, in Chapel Hill, and then law school at Duke University, graduating with honors and a lot of debt.
 And one helluva wife.

-He is currently an Assistant District Attorney with the Travis County DA's office.
-Or, as he tells his kids, "I help catch bad guys."
+He spent sixteen years as an Assistant District Attorney with the Travis County DA's office.
+Or, as he told his kids when they were young, "I help catch bad guys."
 Simplistic, yes, but you try explaining the judicial system to six-year-old twins!